 Keep practising

-The skills have been referred to in maths, English and science lessons (science lessons include skill-related objectives).
-The students applied what they had learned.
+The skills have been referred to in maths, English and science lessons (science lessons include skill-related objectives from the Universal Framework).
+Using and reinforcing skills as often as possible accelerates progress and embeds learning, so students are able to apply what they have learned.
 For example, to overcome the problem of pollution, students were trained to learn how to farm.
 They farmed with their own hands in the schoolyard.
-Students applied Staying Positive and videos were recorded among the students who exchanged encouraging phrases when some failed in the mathematics exam and social studies.
-We provided constant feedback for the skill of Listening, for example, were the students learning not to interrupt the speaker?
+To do this, students applied Staying Positive steps from the Universal Framework to achieve their objectives.

 Bring it to life